chuanconggao/extratools/docs/functions/rangetools.md

 Merges the covered ranges `covered` to resolve any overlap.

+!!! danger
-- Covered ranges in `covered` are sorted by the left side of each range.
+    Covered ranges in `covered` must be sorted by the left side of each range.

 ``` python
 list(covers([(-inf, 0), (0.1, 0.2), (0.5, 0.7), (0.6, 0.9)]))